dmeehan1968/Composition/README.md

 ### ArrayImpl

 An implementation of the immutable array methods.
 This is not a standalone class, as storage for the array is provided by a delegate (the composing class).
-This is an example of the Adapter pattern, converting Array class methods to NSArray.
+This is an example of the Adapter pattern, converting immutable Array interface to NSArray.

 ### MutableArrayImpl

 An implementation of the mutable array methods.
-As for ArrayImpl, this is standalone class.
+As for ArrayImpl, this is not a standalone class.
 It is also an example of the Adapter pattern.

 ### LoggingProxy